 Here are some of the benefits that low-code/no-code development offers to enterprises –

-With low-code/no-code, the development time and costs get decreased substantially, and enterprises need not hire as many developers.
+With low code development services, the time and costs get decreased substantially, and enterprises need not hire as many developers.

 Additionally, when you choose no-code development for your product, you enjoy the flexibility that the Agile method provides as these platforms support versioning for any edits that were made to the application.